cz-python-course/Class1/README.md

 Every information stored in a variable has a type.
 In python, Those are the most common types of data:

 - *Boolean:* True or False
+  - Boolean is a data type that can be only True, or False (with uppercase on the first letter)
 - *int:* whole numbers, positive, negative and zero.
+  - Int numbers are one of the most used types of data that we will use.
 - *float:* float points.
 NUmbers that are not int.
 In python, the decimal character is a dot (.), some examples are: 1.5223, -2.01234, 3.14, etc...
+  - Floats are numbers suffer from the problem that makes floating points not precise in some cases.
+If you try to add 0.1 + 0.2, the result will not be 0.3
 - *string:* Text.
 In python, we have to wrap those values in quotes (' or ").
 This way, the interpreter knows that it's a text string.
 We can use simple or double quotes to wrap the text we are creating.
 Both quotes have the same effect in python.
+  - Strings means any type of text that we can type.
+This value can come from the user input, or reading a text file, etc..
 - *arrays:* They are lists of variables. we can store multiple values here. to declare an array, we use square brackets; Examples: [1,2,3,'abc',4].
 - *dictionary:* Dictionaries are lists that contains a key/value pair.
 It's used when you know what each data is, and want to name it.we define a dictionary with curly Brackets, separate keys from values using a colon. example: {'first name':'bruce', 'last name':'wayne'}
 - *tuples:* In python, tuples work like dictionaries, but you cannot modify the values after including the key/value pai. we declare a tuple using parenthesis. example: ('first name':'bruce', 'last name':'wayne')
+- *None:* None is a type of data that indicates that no data was set. you can use this data type to declare a variable without a value.
 - *Objects:* Objects are instances of classes (we will see classes in the future, don't worry), and they are not a primitive type like the others, but they are really common as well.

 ## Comments